zenozeng/twm/README.md

 Current, only Gnome Shell 3.8 was supported.
 I have not tested in Gnome Shell 3.10 yet.

+## Keybindings

+Keybindings Config are based on gsettings & gdbus, and it will overwrite your custom shortcuts in Gnome Settings.
+Backup them first!

 ## Config File

 Coffee Script is supported by default, CoffeeScript Compiler v1.7.1 was included.